KfirMorad/AirGapQR/README.md

 ### Sender Workflow:

 1. Select a file to send
-2. Encrypt the file using a password (AES-256)
+2. Encrypt the file using a password (AES-128 via Fernet)
 3. Compress and split the file into base64-encoded chunks
 4. Generate a QR code for each chunk
 5. Display the QR codes one by one or export as a slideshow